-Basic views of standard air conditioning options are shown on Pic.C.4 (below); standard combinations of the dehumidifier and respective fluid cooler (based on their capacities) are shown in Table C.1.
-Note, that depending on number of factors, dehumidifier may have different cooler provided with it refer to the dehumidifier's submittal documentation for more details.
+Basic views of standard air conditioning options are shown on Pic.C.4 (below).
+Note, that depending on number of factors, dehumidifier may have different fluid cooler provided with it - refer to the dehumidifier's submittal documentation for more details.

-Standard fluid coolers used with this model of dehumidifier is NG-V series, composed of number of "two-coils-two-fans" blocks, based on required capacity of the cooler:
+Standard fluid coolers used with current series of dehumidifier is NG-V series, composed of number of "two-coils-two-fans" blocks, based on required capacity of the cooler:

-Fluid cooler NG-V-12 (Pic.C.4, Fig.1) is composed of one such block; NG-V-22 (Fig.2) composed of two such blocks etc. largest single fluid cooler, NG-V-62 (Fig.3) composed of six of them.
+• Fluid cooler NG-V-12 (Pic.C.4, Fig.1) is composed of one such block; NG-V-22 (Fig.2) composed of two such blocks etc. largest single fluid cooler, NG-V-62 (Fig.3) composed of six of them.